Sambridda/Palm-Oil-System-Design/README.md

 ### 9.5 DOI Update

 The VCH Sizing Framework DOI cited in Proposal II has been updated to **10.5281/zenodo.21009246**.
 Earlier references to DOI 10.5281/zenodo.15579395 corresponded to a prior release of the framework document.

 ---

+## 10. Changelog: Proposal II → Proposal III (Architectural Revision I)

+This section documents the technical changes introduced by the current revision.

+### 10.1 Shared Header → Individualised Feeds

+**Proposal II** retained a shared water header across the three T10 tanks, with tank selection handled entirely by the PLC's scoring logic.

+**Proposal III** replaces the shared header with an **individualised feed per tank** — each T10 vessel is gated by its own manual ball valve in series with its own automated control valve.
+This is the structural prerequisite for designating one tank as a dedicated palm olein store without disturbing the piping or control logic of the other two.

+### 10.2 New Tank Class: The PO (Palm Olein) Tank

+One T10 tank may now be designated, via HMI input, as a dedicated palm olein store.
+Once designated, it is automatically excluded from the P3 melting rotation and the legacy tank-scoring system, manually hard-isolated via its ball valve as a PLC-independent safeguard, and dispensed only through operator-triggered HMI pulse logic (compute dispense time → run dispense valve → enter a 20 s-on/60 s pulse-hold to keep residual oil warm → clear on operator "process complete").

+### 10.3 Two-Tier → Three-Tier Priority Architecture

+**Proposal II's** priority logic was effectively single-tier (T5 master, T10 demand-pull).

+**Proposal III** introduces a three-way ladder — **P1 (T5 trim-heat)**, **P2 (PO tank maintenance)**, **P3 (T10 palm oil melt)** — resolved not by hard lockout but by a **sequential daily energy budget**: P1 and P2 take what their computed duty periods require, and P3 receives the remainder of the 24-hour window by design.
+P2 is additionally bounded by a 10-minute arbitration window (sized at 3× T5's worst-case heat-up time) with a flat 5-minute cap, so it cannot starve P3 indefinitely.

+### 10.4 Coil Bore and Length: From Swept Variable to Fixed Spec

+**Proposal II** swept coil bore across 1", 1.25", 1.5", and 2" NPS to find a minimum-length design point (1.5" recommended, ≈56 m).

+**Proposal III** fixes the bore at **2-inch NPS Sch.
+10S across every tank** (T10, PO, and T5), with coil length fixed at **30 m** (T10/PO) and **10 m** (T5), and water supply fixed at a constant 70°C (previously 70–75°C, variable) with feed velocity reduced to 1.2 m/s (from 1.5 m/s).
+Because the oil-side film continues to dominate 1/U for the melting duty, standardising the bore for procurement simplicity costs almost nothing in thermal performance.

+### 10.5 NTU Model Correction: $C_\text{min} = C_w$, Not the Oil Throughput Rate

+**Proposal I's** T5 analysis modelled oil throughput as $C_\text{min}$, appropriate for continuous flow-through duty.

+**Proposal III** corrects this for the individualised-feed, batch-heated architecture: each tank is a well-mixed batch whose bulk temperature changes slowly relative to one coil pass, so **water is $C_\text{min}$** and tank contents behave as $C_\text{max} \to \infty$.
+The old model would have predicted >98% effectiveness and near-instant overshoot — physically inconsistent with batch heating.

+### 10.6 Fault Detection: From Duty-Cycle Thresholds to Physics-Based Alarms

+An interim design considered alarming when P1's duty cycle exceeded twice its statistically expected value over a rolling window — rejected because P1's demand is legitimately bursty, making a duty-percentage threshold unable to distinguish a busy day from a fault.

+**Proposal III** instead alarms on **observed heating/cooling rates versus what is physically achievable** given the coil's known delivery capacity and the tank's own computed loss rate — decoupling fault detection from duty-cycle bookkeeping entirely.

+### 10.7 Headline Result Basis Change

+Proposal III's throughput and safety-margin figures are reported against the **single-branch, sequential water-use case only** (P1, P2, P3 never draw simultaneously).
+A simultaneous-branch upgrade is outlined qualitatively as a future direction (Section 7) but is explicitly out of scope for the quantitative results in this revision.

+---